jjallaire/draftpod/src/components/guide/articles/faq.md

 After you've mastered the basics, one of the best resources for improving your skills is the [Limited Resources](http://lrcast.com/) podcast hosted by Marshall Sutcliffe and Luis Scott-Vargas.
 Another excellent podcast dedicated exclusively to limited play is [Lords of Limited](https://lordsoflimited.libsyn.com/).

-The [Channel Fireball](https://www.channelfireball.com/articles/) and [Star City Games](http://www.starcitygames.com/articles/tags/Limited/2018-10-23/2019-01-23) websites also both feature a steady stream of articles on drafting (covering both recent sets as well as overall strategy).
+The [ChannelFireball](https://www.channelfireball.com/articles/) and [Star City Games](http://www.starcitygames.com/articles/tags/Limited/2018-10-23/2019-01-23) websites also both feature a steady stream of articles on drafting (covering both recent sets as well as overall strategy).

 You can also sit on the shoulder of the some of the very best Magic players in the world as they draft by watching streams and/or YouTube videos.
-You can find lots of streams on [Twitch](https://www.twitch.tv/magic/videos) as well as archives of previous drafts from [Ben Stark](https://www.youtube.com/results?search_query=Channel+BenS), [Reid Duke](https://www.youtube.com/results?search_query=Channel+Reid), [Luis Scott Vargas](https://www.youtube.com/results?search_query=Channel+LSV), and [Marshall Sutcliffe](https://www.youtube.com/results?search_query=Channel+Marshall) (among others) on the Channel Fireball YouTube channel.
+You can find lots of streams on [Twitch](https://www.twitch.tv/magic/videos) as well as archives of previous drafts from [Ben Stark](https://www.youtube.com/results?search_query=Channel+BenS), [Reid Duke](https://www.youtube.com/results?search_query=Channel+Reid), [Luis Scott Vargas](https://www.youtube.com/results?search_query=Channel+LSV), and [Marshall Sutcliffe](https://www.youtube.com/results?search_query=Channel+Marshall) (among others) on the ChannelFireball YouTube channel.

 #### Where can I find card ratings and suggested pick orders?